glebdovzhenko/shmap/README.md

 ## The general idea:
 * The app holds a database with some entries
 * You want to execute some kind of a shell command for a subset of said entries
-* You write the command as a Jinja template
+* You write the command as a template
 * The app maps template substitution over the DB and runs the commands.